ApolloTang/study--rush--web-app/2a--get-eslint-to-work/README.md

 ## Description of this project

-**This is a continuation of 1a--add-node-app, focus on getting eslint to work.**
+#### **This is a continuation of 1a--add-node-app, focus on getting eslint to work.**

-This a web application.
-It has a front-end and back-end apps manage by Rush.
+This is a web application.
+It has a front-end and back-end app manage by Rush.

-The front end app is based on:
+The front-end app is based on:

 [https://github.com/ApolloTang/study--rush--react-apps/tree/main/4--w-jest-in-web-app-1](https://github.com/ApolloTang/study--rush--react-apps/tree/main/4--w-jest-in-web-app-1)

-The back end app is based on:
+The back-end app is based on:

 [https://github.com/ApolloTang/study--rush--node-app/tree/main/03-node-apps-w-ts-proj-ref](https://github.com/ApolloTang/study--rush--node-app/tree/main/03-node-apps-w-ts-proj-ref)